 Volunteers or military members are both tight on cash.
-In these situations we will go above and beyond because their situation warrants any and all help we can give them.
+In these situations we will go above and beyond because their situation often warrants any and all help we can give them.

 Often, revenue from paying clients booking through Texas Twins Events funds the expenses involved to refurbish or reupholster bartered items.
 IE: The Pawning Planners take trades.
 Texas Twins Events clients pay for services.
 Texas Twins Treasures recovers event services by selling items taken in trade with refurbishing expenses paid through Texas Twins Events bookings.

 Telling me “you’re great at selling things-I need you to sell this for me” isn’t benefitting me, my family or our clients.
 But, I hear it everyday.

 Back to the prominent woman who could easily hire someone to cart off unwanted items and help to wash her windows and clean her home so she can sell it.
 I advised her of several businesses who could help her.

-Simply because you “heard” we help people doesn’t mean we are going to help you because you don’t want to hire people or go to the expense or take the time to sell items yourself, especially when you could easily hire someone since you are rich and donate millions to your church.”
+Simply because you “heard” we help people doesn’t mean we are going to help you because you don’t want to hire or pay people or even go to the expense or take the time to sell items yourself, especially when you could easily hire someone since you are rich and donate millions to your church.”

 We help families and are dedicated to changing the wedding and events industry one barter at a time and are far too busy to fix problems for folks who want to #cindyism “hang their laundry on our clothes line” or “be like a blister by showing up when all of the work is done.”
-We are far too busy to waste our time doing your dirty work for no reward….
+We are simply too busy to waste our time doing your dirty work for no reward….